M-earnest/GitHub_practice/lecture/content/github_tutorial.md

 We'll first create a "remote" version of the repository to push our changes to.

 - Go to https://github.com
-- Click "New Repository"
+- click + → "New Repository"
 - Give it the same name as your local repository
 - Leave it empty (no README or license)
 - Click Create Repository
 - Copy the URL (e.g., https://github.com/yourusername/repo_name.git)

+screenshot - create_repo

 #### Step 6: Connect GitKraken to the Remote Repository
 Back in GitKraken:
 - In the left panel, click Remote → Add Remote
 - Name it origin (conventional default)
-- Paste the GitHub URL, confirm
+- Paste the GitHub URL, confir

+screenshot - add_remote

 #### Step 7: Push to GitHub
 - Click the Push button (top toolbar).